 Statement of Purpose

 At Rockridge, we have high standards for personal conduct.
 The pursuit of appropriate conduct is a shared responsibility among students, parents and staff members.
 The purpose of the Rockridge code of conduct is to establish and maintain a safe, caring and orderly environment for purposeful learning and to establish and maintain appropriate balances among individual and collective rights, freedoms and responsibilities.
 The code of conduct also outlines expectations for student behaviour.
-Please note that special considerations may apply to specific students if they are unable to comply with a Code of Conduct expectation due to having an identified disability of an intellectual, physical, sensory, emotional or behavioural nature.
+Please note that special considerations may apply to specific students if they are unable to comply with a Code of Conduct expectation due to having an identified disability of an intellectual, physical, sensory, emotional, or behavioural nature.

 Rockridge school promotes the values expressed in the BC Human Rights Code respecting the rights of all individuals in accordance with the law––prohibiting discrimination based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, and age––in respect of discriminatory publication and discrimination in accommodation, service and facility in the school environment.